ARPA-SIMC/adriaclim-indicators/README.md

 # adriaclim-indicators

-Repository hosting public codes for computinf climate indicators in Adriaclim project
+This repository will host public codes for computing climate change indicators in the framework of the Adriaclim project.